NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalising-your-messages/overview.md

 - text messages
 - letters

-You can personalise messages using data from the Personal Demographic Services (PDS), or your own custom data.
+You can personalise messages using data from the Personal Demographics Services (PDS), or your own custom data.

 ## Adding personalisation fields to message templates